gramineproject/gramine/Documentation/quickstart.rst

 application, we need the ``gcc`` compiler and the ``make`` build system::

-   sudo apt-get install gcc make  # for Ubuntu distribution sudo dnf install gcc make      # for RHEL-8-like distribution
+   sudo apt-get install gcc make  # for Ubuntu distribution sudo dnf install gcc make      # for RHEL-like distribution

 Go to the HelloWorld example directory::